Understanding Addiction Treatment

-In an attempt to optimize treatment outcomes, ideally a person’s treatment should be tailored to his or her specific needs.
+In an attempt to optimize treatment outcomes, ideally a person’s treatment should be tailored to the individual and include the types of addiction treatment that are best suited to that person’s needs and goals.
 These needs can be based on a number of elements that include: 2

 - The severity of addiction.

-- How long the substance abuse has been going on.
+- How long the substance use has been going on.

 - Whether or not the person has a social network of support.